(954) 262-HR4U (4748)

 Health Care Coverage provided by BlueCross BlueShield

-NSU is able to offer the marketplace equivalent of gold level healthcare coverage that provides exceptional value.
-Employees and their families enrolled in healthcare coverage at NSU can continue to rely on the affordability, stability, and high quality of benefits available through our continued relationship with ICUBA.
+NSU is able to offer the marketplace equivalent of gold level health care coverage that provides exceptional value.
+NSU employees and their families can rely on the affordable, high quality benefits available through our continued relationship with ICUBA.

 Prospective employees can search the BlueCross BlueShield Provider directory by visiting www.myhealthtoolkitFL.com and clicking on the link labeled "Find a Doctor or Hospital".